TripThru/socketApi/README.md

 socketApi
 =========

-A first pass at a dual interface api for tripthru.
-Supports actions over http and websockets.
+A first pass at a dual interface api for tripthru that supports actions over http and websockets.
-Mostly POC right now with very limited apicoverage (pretty much just createTrip)
+Mostly POC right now with very limited api coverage (pretty much just createTrip)

 An import script uses a primitive socket based api client to pull trips from existing mongo db and push to new api.
 Currently trips are stored in a mysql db.